bdmendes/smockito/README.md

 ## Motivation

-Even when designed software components make use of proper dependency injection, a mocking framework is useful as a construction and interception sugar. [scalamock](https://scalamock.org/) is an excellent native tool for that use case, but has [its limitations](https://scalamock.org/).
-[Mockito](https://github.com/mockito/mockito), on the other hand, is very powerful and popular, but exposes a very Java-like API that arguably does not fit well with Scala's expressiveness and safety.
+Even when designed software components make use of proper dependency injection, a mocking framework is useful as a construction and interception sugar. [scalamock](https://scalamock.org/) is an excellent native tool for that use case, but has [its limitations](https://scalamock.org/faq#what-is-not-mockable).
+[Mockito](https://github.com/mockito/mockito), on the other hand, is very powerful and popular, but exposes a Java API that arguably does not fit well with Scala's expressiveness and safety.

 Smockito leverages a subset of Mockito’s features and offers a minimal, opinionated interface, guided by a few core principles: